Hulupeep/FIRISH/README.md

 > "To be, or not to be, that is the question"

 **Firish Translation**:
-> "Être ou ní être, sin é an cheist-allachta"
+> "Être ou ní être, sin é an cheist"

 *EASE Analysis*:
 - `Être` (French infinitive) - philosophical concepts favor French